sentience/kevinyank.com/_posts/2014-05-21-surface-pro-3-event.md

 Yesterday’s [Microsoft Surface Pro 3 launch event][event] showed off what I think is a fairly compelling product.
 If what I really wanted was a single device that could replace the more specialised devices I have in my MacBook Pro and iPad Air, and if I thought I’d enjoy using Windows 8, then the Surface Pro 3 would be a very tempting way to go.
 Personally I don’t and I wouldn’t, so I won’t, but you might feel differently.

-{% include figure.html src="/assets/images/blog/panay_surface_1.jpg" alt="Panos Panay holds the device edge-on for the audience to see how thin it is." caption="Panos Panay shows off the Surface Pro 3" %}
+{% include figure src="/assets/images/blog/panay_surface_1.jpg" alt="Panos Panay holds the device edge-on for the audience to see how thin it is." caption="Panos Panay shows off the Surface Pro 3" %}

 But apart from the product itself, two things really struck me when I watched the [event video][event].